VayuDev/samal-jit/README.md

 Most garbage-collected languages have other problems: they are either not strongly typed, making large projects impossible, or have other weird quirks like forcing OOP onto you like Java.
-Go might seem like it ticks a lot of the boxes, but it's lack of generics, weird interface type and lack of VM and being neither fully functional or object oriented make it hard for me to enjoy using.
+Go might seem like it ticks a lot of the boxes, but it's lack of generics, weird interface type, lack of VM and being neither fully functional or object oriented makes it hard for me to enjoy using.

 ### Part 2: What makes samal different